 The White Paper is also a response to the challenges posed by a dramatic increase in remand detainees over the past years.
-The White Paper recognises the challenges associated with persons in remand detention, although they have not been found guilty of any crime.

 The DCS established a Remand Detention Branch, which became operational in April 2012.
 Together with the Criminal Justice Review Committee, DCS has embarked on a process of tracking those remand detainees who have been detained the longest in correctional facilities.
 The process assisted in determining the factors, which delay the finalisation of such cases, to ensure that these issues are addressed accordingly.